HolyBlackCat/holyblackcat.github.io/blog/_posts/2025-09-28-type-names.md

 To get names that are more consistent across compilers, you can use my library [cppdecl](https://github.com/MeshInspector/cppdecl), which applies some heuristics to normalize those names as much as possible.

+When [reflection](#reflection) gets implemented, we'll have another way of obtaining compile-time names, as an alterantive to (2).

 ## At runtime, using `typeid(T).name()`

 This is the first thing that people see when googing the topic, and in line with C++ traditions it does the wrong thing by default: